hanami/guides/content/introduction/getting-started.md

 ### Following a Request

-Now we have a test, we can see it fail:
+Now we have a test; we can see it fail:

 ```shell
 $ bundle exec rake